IFL Overview

 What tools the IFL provides:

-- Two GTAE-IT managed Windows 10 PCs (one in each IFL room) equipped with high end network cards for interfacing with the Vicon hardware, and installed with Vicon Tracker.
+A GTAE-IT-managed Windows 11 PC equipped with a high end network card for interfacing with the Vicon hardware, and installed with Vicon Tracker 3.

-- A TP Link WiFi router connected to the IFL1 PC for connecting remote devices to the IFL network.
+A high end low-ping gaming router connected for connecting remote devices to the Vicon network using WiFi.

 What the IFL does not provide: